YoYoGames/Guides/Extension_Contributions.md

 ### The "docs" Folder

-All documentation for an extension is stored in a `docs` subfolder in the extension's code repository.
+Documentation for an extension is stored in a `docs` subfolder in the extension's code repository.
 The documentation on the wiki is generated from this.

+> **NOTE**: Not all extensions follow this format.
+If an extension you're contributing to does not have the `docs` folder, then the GameMaker team needs to update the repository's wiki manually.

 The `docs` folder can contain the following: